duckdb/duckdb-web/docs/api/c/query.md

 The `duckdb_query` method allows SQL queries to be run in DuckDB from C. This method takes two parameters, a (null-terminated) SQL query string and a `duckdb_result` result pointer.
 The result pointer may be `NULL` if the application is not interested in the result set or if the query produces no result.
 After the result is consumed, the `duckdb_destroy_result` method should be used to clean up the result.

 Elements can be extracted from the `duckdb_result` object using a variety of methods.
-The `duckdb_column_count` and `duckdb_row_count` methods can be used to extract the number of columns and the number of rows, respectively. `duckdb_column_name` and `duckdb_column_type` can be used to extract the names and types of individual columns.
+The `duckdb_column_count` can be used to extract the number of columns. `duckdb_column_name` and `duckdb_column_type` can be used to extract the names and types of individual columns.

 ## Example